osalyk/pmdk/index.md

 environments.

 >NOTE:
-The alternative solution for accessing remote persistent memory is implemented by the [librpma](index.md#librpma) library (see above).
+The alternative solution for accessing remote persistent memory is implemented by the [librpma](librpma) library.

+See the [librpmem page](librpmem) for documentation and examples.

+#### librpma

+**librpma** is a C library to simplify accessing persistent memory on remote hosts over Remote Direct Memory Access (RDMA).

+See the [librpma page](../rpma/) for available documentation.

 #### libvmemcache